TattlingJam4231/weapon-rebalances/README.md

        - damage decreased from 180 to 121

    - Tier 2
+     - damage falloff
+       - starts at 14 meters
+       - ends at 26 meters
+       - at maximum falloff damage is reduced to 70%

      - Chimano Custom
        - ammo pickup increased from 1.3/4.54 to 4.0/9.0
        - total ammo decreased from 96 to 80